America Fantastica: Tim O’Brien

 Lost Histories: Debra Magpie Earling & Justin Torres

-Portland'5 Winningstad Theatre 1111 SW Broadway Ave, Portland, OR
+Portland'5: Winningstad Theatre 1111 SW Broadway Ave, Portland, OR

 The new book by Debra Magpie Earling is a devastatingly beautiful novel that challenges prevailing historical narratives of Sacajewea.
 In his new novel, Justin Torres mines lost histories—personal and collective.
 Moderated by Stacy D. Flood.